Satyam/firmata-http-bridge/README.md

 It will contain three types of files:

-* `*.js`: Plain JavaScript executable files
+* `*.js`: Plain JavaScript executable files.
+These are the only ones needed in a production environment.
-* `*.js.map`: Map files used in debugging to associate each line in the `*.js` files to the original source code in `*.ts` files.
+* `*.js.map`: Map files used in debugging to associate each line in the `*.js` files to the original source code in the `*.ts` files.
 Debuggers handle this automatically.
 They are not required in a production environment.
 * `*.d.ts`: type declaration files, they contain the type declarations extracted from the original `*.ts` without the actual code, which is now in the `*.js` files.
 IDEs like VSCode use these files to provide code hints and type checking on the fly while using these files.

 ### Execute